PicassoCT/MOSAIC/Documents/CloudVolumes.md

 hues, glow without extra opacity, cooling and zero-opacity output.
 Its optional preview now shows the four aerosols, flame tongue, burst, hot smoke and cooled smoke.
 Neither test is a live-engine or target-hardware performance check.

+## Pumpstation smoke wind deformation

+Only `risingSmoke` opts into `windDeform` (currently .38).
+The renderer reads Spring's world wind once per draw and scales the response against `Game.windMax`.
+The volume shader bends the density downwind more strongly toward the upper cloud, rolls its boundary along the radial normal, and carries its internal noise upward/downwind.
+The lower end stays anchored.
+The same preset also deforms released smoke while its existing expansion, cooling and fade continue.
+This is bounded shape motion, not unlimited transport of the cloud centre.

+Wind and world-up are transformed through the camera and animated piece matrices;
+rotating, mirrored and stretched pieces retain the world wind direction.
+The proxy and culling bound expand together, while density coordinates and optical path length compensate for the padding.
+The existing draw/ray-sample budgets still apply, and no extra noise samples or ray-march steps are added.

+`gasExplosion`, launch bursts, impact/nuclear explosions, flames, spaceport vapour and all other presets keep wind deformation disabled.
+They retain their own expansion and motion.
+The renderer regression test verifies this isolation;
+the GPU test checks wind direction under piece transforms, animation, padding, foreground depth and opacity.
+Live pumpstation appearance still needs an in-game check.